nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 .. warning:: There were changes to the 3rd party mailer library in Nextcloud 26:

     * STARTTLS cannot be enforced.
 It will be used automatically if the mail server supports it.
 The encryption type should be set to 'None/STARTTLS' in this case.
 See :ref:`here<TLSPeerVerification>` for an example on how to configure self signed certificates.
-    * NTLM authentication for Microsoft Exchange is not supported by the new mailer library
+    * NTLM authentication for Microsoft Exchange is not supported by the new mailer library.
+Try using `basic authentication <https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/authentication-and-ews-in-exchange#basic-authentication>`_ instead.

 * Encryption type: None/STARTTLS or SSL